CCI-Tools/cate/docs/source/about.rst

 Cate comprises four major software interfaces:

-1. **Cate Software-as-a-Service**  provides Cate as Software-as-a-Service (SaaS).
-It is the recommended way to use Cate for the most users.
-It gives users access to Cate and computational resources without a burden of installation and configuration.
+1. **Cate Software-as-a-Service** (SaaS) It gives users access to Cate and computational resources without a burden of installation and configuration.
+In future, it is the recommended way to use Cate for most users.

 .. warning::
-   Cate SaaS is still an experimental feature.
+   Cate SaaS is still experimental.
 A demo can be accesed at: https://cate-webui.192.171.139.57.xip.io/.
    An interested user needs to register to gain access.